 - -a will not paste air from your clipboard.
 This is the same as -m #existing.
-The -a and -m flag can be combined (or you can just add #existing to your mask). - -s will set your selection to the area you are pasting into. - -o will paste the clipboard back to its original origin, as explained above.
+The -a and -m flag can be combined (or you can just add #existing to your mask). - -s will set your selection to the area you are pasting into. - -n will set your selection like -s does, but will not actually paste anything.
+This can be useful to check where your clipboard will end up before actually pasting. - -o will paste the clipboard back to its original origin, as explained above.
 This will disregard the entire "relative positions".